Picton Road: History

-The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+The passage of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
 Under this act, the western end of Main Road 612 was truncated to end at Picton on 27 November 2009; Main Road 468 was declared along its former alignment from Picton to Mowbray Park.
 Picton Road today, as part of Main Roads 95 and 612, still retains these declarations.

 Picton Road was signed State Route 88 across its entire length, with State Route 56 concurrent from Picton to Menangle, in 1974.
 With the conversion to the newer alphanumeric system in 2013, this was replaced with route B88 from the interchange with Hume Motorway to the interchange with Princes Motorway (with the rest of the road to Picton left unallocated).